Featured image: Nature's seasons pass: flowers bloom and die and the lives of buzzing creatures succumb to hostility. (Kristy Dooley)

-Hence Freud’s poet (thought to be Rilke) saw brutality in life too.
-That is, we’re left hopeless and empty, without resolution, by the deaths of loved ones.
+Hence Freud’s poet (thought to be Rainer Maria Rilke) saw brutality in life too.
+With this perspective, too, I believe that we’re left hopeless and empty, without resolution, by the deaths of loved ones.
 We cannot deal with these events matter-of-factly: no rational power can fix us.
 The unavoidable realism of death is that it’s deeply upsetting: it represents an absence of love that cannot be recovered.

 I lost my father in 2016.

-Freud considered the state of mourning, in response to loss, a symptom of pathology.
+Freud actually considered the state of mourning, in response to loss, a symptom of pathology.

-Mourning, while a psychoanalytical riddle, is fundamentally a futile reaction of the human psyche.
+Mourning, while a psychoanalytical riddle, is fundamentally a futile reaction.

 Nature’s cancers are callous and merciless.
-So life is guaranteed to be brief and punctuated by irreparable pain—losses we cannot recover from.
-We can only bury the sadness and move forward, burdened and wounded, and feel aggrieved by life’s unfairness.
+Life is guaranteed to be brief and punctuated by irreparable pain—losses we cannot recover from.
+We can only bury the sadness and move forward, burdened and wounded, and feel aggrieved by fundamental unfairness.
 There is no solace in these facts alone.
 There is no true coping strategy for loss.
 But, by openly addressing life’s transience, I, at least, have been able to relieve some of the strain of this profound agony.